 A mature embryo sac contains 1 egg cell with 2 synergids and 3 antipodal cells and 2 polar nuclei in a central cell.
 When a pollen grain gets close to the stigma, the pollen tube extends from the grain and gets into the style which eventually enters through the micropyle- an opening in the integuments of the ovule.
 The two sperm cells are deposited into the embryo sac.

-Double fertilization can occur when one sperm and the 1 eggs combine, forming a diploid zygote and the other sperm fuses with the 2n polar nuclei to form a triploid cell which can later develop into an endosperm.
-Endosperm serves the nutrition as it is a food reserve.
+Double fertilization can occur when one sperm and the 2 eggs combine, forming a diploid zygote and the other sperm fuses with the 2n polar nuclei to form a triploid cell which can later develop into an endosperm.
+Endosperm act as the source of nutrition during the cycle.